intersystems-community/vscode-objectscript/docs/Configuration.md

 ## Configuring Export from Server

 Select InterSystems ObjectScript from the settings editor extensions list.
-Find the section labeled **Objectscript: conn**.
+Find the section labeled **Objectscript: export**.
 You can edit many of the export settings in the settings editor.
 For others you need to edit the settings.json file.

 You export configuration looks something like this: